sim590/sim590_github_io/content/post/gsoc/final.md

 This particular plot was drawn before the enhancements.
 We are confident to improve the results using my work produced during the GSOC.

+### TCP

+In the middle of the GSOC, we soon realized that passing from UDP to TCP would ask too much efforts in too short lapse of time.
+Also, it is not yet clear if we should really do that.

 [benchmark python module]: https://github.com/savoirfairelinux/opendht/tree/master/python/tools